osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 ## `Get total count of hybrid clients`

-Return total number of Hybrid clients in a Tenant.
+Return total number of hybrid clients in a tenant.
 Optionally, check based on a list of requested clients.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request